Bhanusri-1320/react-prj/src/node.md

 - npm install
 - code .

+# Bootstrap:
+- for styling in react we use bootstrap
+- we should install it before using
+- npm i bootstrap
+- then we need to make some changes in css files
+- delete everything in app.css and index.css
+- and then in main.tsx we need to import "bootstrap/dist/css/bootstrap.css"
 --------------------------------------------------------------------

 Angular and React are both popular frameworks/libraries used for building web applications, but they have some significant differences in terms of their design philosophy, architecture, and usage.
 Here's a breakdown of the main differences: